National Aged Care Mandatory Quality Indicator Program

 To make sure the data is consistent, providers must report data in the same way.
 Read our manual and guides so you understand how to assess and record quality indicator data.

 This manual is for government-subsidised residential aged care providers.
-It includes the definitions for each quality indicator: pressure injuries, use of physical restraint and unplanned weight loss.
-It also explains how to collect and submit your quality indicator data.
+It includes the definitions for each quality indicator and describes how to collect and submit your quality indicator data.
+A final draft of the new manual is available now and will be updated before 1 July 2021.

 These guides are for government-subsidised residential aged care providers.
 They provide advice on how to assess residents for pressure injuries, how to count the use of physical restraint, and how to record unplanned weight loss.
 They also include examples of how you can record the data.